 Distance: 12 km

-Here’s a suggestion: take the ferry across to build up the suspense and then fly back when you can identify all the places you have been from the air.
-And you won’t have to worry about the 15kg baggage limit.
+Here’s a suggestion: take the ferry across to build up the suspense, it’s a fun ride, and then fly back when you can identify where you have been from the air.
+And you then won’t have to worry about the 15 kg baggage limit.

 Invercargill, population 53,000, has the usual major supermarkets, Countdown, New World, Pak’nsave for getting the main supplies.
 Shellite or Fuelite for your stove can be obtained at outdoor and hardware stores if you haven’t been allowed to fly with it.